► CAR drives the new Golf R hatch and estate

 It could all so easily have ended up feeling artificial, digital and intrusive.
 But as the miles mount up, it’s obvious this is a car that manages to bind its disparate elements into a slick whole.

-And it’s worth taking the time to get familiar with the Golf R’s drive modes which, unlike those in many cars, bring out significantly different aspects of the R’s capabilities and ask for different degrees of involvement from the driver.
-Sport brings a pleasingly quick throttle response, but Race mode – which can be accessed directly by pressing the R button on the left of the steering wheel – is better for avoiding premature upshifts; but then again, this setting punishes you with premature downshifts.
+It’s worth taking the time to get familiar with the Golf R’s drive modes which, unlike those in many cars, bring out significantly different aspects of the R’s capabilities and ask for different degrees of involvement from the driver.
+Sport brings a pleasingly quick throttle response, but Race mode – which can be accessed directly by pressing the R button on the left of the steering wheel – is better for avoiding premature upshifts but holds onto gears for too long.

 Individual mode offers a wide choice of tweakable parameters, and lets you fine-tune via a 10-step touchslider.
-So if Comfort is not cushy enough, there are 10 minor increments towards an even more compliant ride.
+So, if Comfort is not cushy enough, there are minor increments to make the dampers even softer.
 At the other end of the spectrum, Race can be further sharpened until you’d better have the first aid kit handy.
-Even in Sport with ESC fully active, the seat of the pants can sense that underlying loose-cannon effect the rear axle has in store for us.
+Even in Sport with ESC fully active and in a car fitted without the Performance Pack, the seat of the pants can sense that underlying loose-cannon effect the rear axle has in store for us.

-The R Performance Pack is a must-have option.
-As well as raising the top speed to 168mph (not, in itself, particularly worthwhile), it brings two new driving programmes on top of Comfort, Sport, Race and Individual.
+The R Performance Pack is well worth considering as it brings bigger 19in wheels, a fairly useless top speed increase to 168mph and crucially two new driving programmes on top of Comfort, Sport, Race and Individual.
 While Drift – the dashboard lighting turns fire red – is self-explanatory, Special – the illumination switches to viper green – is also called Nürburgring.
 This calibration was created after hundreds of laps on the Nordschleife.
 Don’t dismiss this as marketing nonsense; it’s a mode that really has benefitted from intensive work on a circuit that’s challenging and varied, not least in terms of surfaces.
 The Nordschleife – like the roads on this trip, and like so many of CAR’s favourite roads in Britain – is all bumps and ridges, ups and downs, banked corners and surface changes.

 Does it feel like the most powerful Golf?

 Compared to all this, the engine doesn’t offer much to grab the headlines, being yet another evolution of the long-running GTI engine.
 But the reason this engine is used so widely across the VW Group is because it’s very good, and this is a particularly effective manifestation, propelling the Golf R from zero to 62mph in 4.7sec.
 It lays down maximum torque between 2100 and 5350rpm, with peak power arriving at 5350rpm, but it’s happy for you to approach the 7000rpm cut-out speed.
-It’s not an engine that relies on high revs to deliver the goods, but the long legs are helpful on fast autobahn stretches.
-It’s as if all the black boxes have been programmed to encourage a ‘take it to the limit’ attitude.
+It’s not an engine that relies on high revs to deliver the goods, though.

 Let’s get sideways!